jina-ai/jina/docs/fundamentals/executor/executor-api.md

 kubectl apply -R -f /tmp/config_out_folder
 ```
 The above example will deploy the `DummyHubExecutor` from Jina Hub into your Kubernetes cluster.

+````{admonition} Note
+:class: note
+The Executor you are using, needs to be already containerized and stored in a registry accessible from your Kubernetes cluster.
+We recommend Jina Hub for this.
+````

 (external-shared-executor)=
-#### External and shared Executor
+#### External and shared Executors
-The type of stand-alone Executors can be either external or shared.
+The type of stand-alone Executors can be either *external* or *shared*.
 By default, it will be external.
-An external Executor is deployd alongside a {ref}`Gatway <architecture-overview>`.
+An external Executor is deployd alongside a {ref}`Gateway <architecture-overview>`.
 A shared Executor has no Gateway.
 Both types of Executor {ref}`can be used directly in any Flow <external-executor>`.
 Having a Gateway may be useful if you want to be able to access your Executor with the {ref}`Client <client>` without an additional Flow.
 If the Executor will only be used inside other Flows, you should define a shared Executor to save the costs of running the Gateway Pod in Kubernetes.

-````{admonition} Note
-:class: note
-The Executor you are using, needs to be already containerized and stored in a registry accessible from your Kubernetes cluster.
-We recommend Jina Hub for this.
-````

-### Run Executor with Docker Compose
+### Run Executors with Docker Compose
 You can generate a Docker Compose service file for your containerized Executor by using the static `Executor.to_docker_compose_yaml()` method.
 This works very similar to {ref}`running a Flow with Docker Compose <docker-compose>`, because your Executor is wrapped automatically in a Flow and using the very same deployment techniques.

 ```python